-Advice will be sought from our multi-disciplinary clinical team and external agencies to support us to put in place appropriate support strategies.
+- Advice will be sought from our multi-disciplinary clinical team and external agencies to support us to put in 2.4 place appropriate support strategies.
 Please read our Special Educational Needs Policy.

-The school will take all reasonable measures to ensure the safety and well-being of all pupils and staff and this includes protection from bullying.
-We aim to combat bullying and other harmful behaviour using, this includes protection from bullying.
+The school will take all reasonable measures to ensure the safety and well-being of all pupils and staff and - this includes protection from bullying.
 We aim to combat bullying and other harmful behaviour using, amongst others, preventative strategies through the active development of pupils' social, emotional and behavioural skills.
 Please read our Anti-bullying Policy.